This article addresses some of the frequently asked questions in Product Mapper.

 How to ensure element selectors configured in Gainsight are resilient against UI changes?

-Example use case for the question:
+An example use case for the question:

 - Main menu - the tool identifies selector as nth-child(2) = this will cause the tracking to fail if we add another menu before this

-- Element id
+- Element ID

 - Element tag name